SummerSlam (2003): Main event matches

 The fifth match was a match for the WWE Championship, in which Kurt Angle defended the title against Brock Lesnar.
 At the beginning of the match, Lesnar tried to walk away from the ring, but Angle brought him back.
-There, Angle performed many offensive maneuvers, including a DDT and the Angle Slam.
+There, Angle performed many offensive maneuvers, including a DDT, and the Angle Slam.
 He then applied an ankle lock on Lesnar.
-During this tussle, Lesnar countered the hold but knocked down the referee.
-Angle applied a guillotine choke on Lesnar, which brought Lesnar down onto his knees and allowed Angle to perform another ankle lock.
-Mr. McMahon interfered, came into the ring and hit Angle's back with a steel chair to break the submission hold.
+During this tussle, Lesnar countered the hold, but knocked down the referee.
+Angle applied a guillotine choke on Lesnar, which brought Lesnar down onto his knees, and allowed Angle to perform another ankle lock.
+Mr. McMahon interfered, came into the ring, and hit Angle's back with a steel chair to break the submission hold.
 Because the referee was incapacitated, Lesnar was not disqualified for the interference.
-Afterwards, Lesnar twice attempted to lift Angle onto his F-5.
+Afterwards, Lesnar twice attempted to lift Angle onto his shoulders for an F-5.
 During the second attempt, however, Angle countered the throw into another ankle lock, which forced Lesnar to tap out.
 As a result, Angle retained the WWE Championship.
 After the match, Angle slammed McMahon through a chair.

 In the sixth match, Kane faced Rob Van Dam in a No Holds Barred match.
 Both wrestlers used the steel folding ladder to their advantage early in the match.
 After Kane used the ladder on Van Dam, he attempted to hit Van Dam with a flying clothesline.
-However, Van Dam moved out of the way and Kane landed on the arena barricade.
-Van Dam performed a variation of a rolling thunder on Kane using a steel folding chair.
+However, Van Dam moved out of the way, and Kane landed on the arena barricade.
+Van Dam performed a variation of a rolling thunder on Kane, using a steel folding chair.
 Following this, Van Dam attempted to hit Kane with a Van Daminator with the steel chair, but Kane rolled out of the ring to avoid the attack.
-Van Dam then attempted an aerial technique from inside the ring towards Kane, but Kane caught Van Dam in mid-air and executed an Tombstone Piledriver on the steel ring steps, after which he covered Van Dam for the pinfall to win the match.
+Van Dam then attempted an aerial technique from inside the ring towards Kane, but Kane caught Van Dam in mid-air, and executed an Tombstone Piledriver on the steel ring steps, after which he covered Van Dam for the pinfall to win the match.